Bloat and Gastric Torsion in Large Breed Dogs

 Who is at risk?

-Rapid eating followed by exercise is the main cause of bloat, however it can also be caused by stress and anxiety.
-Drinking lots of water before or after eating as well as eating very fatty foods can also cause the stomach to bloat.
+Rapid eating followed by exercise is the main cause of bloat, however stress and anxiety can also cause it.
+Drinking lots of water before or after eating, as well as eating very fatty foods can also cause the stomach to bloat.

 A dog with a bloated stomach will have a chest that feels very tight to the touch.
-They will act uncomfortable, restless and anxious and may also have foamy saliva along with attempts to vomit.
+They will act uncomfortable, restless, and anxious and may also have foamy saliva along and attempt to vomit.
 Other signs include lethargy, coughing, gagging, pacing, whining, and shallow breathing.

-Dogs with this volvulus are unable to belch or vomit and will ultimately experience other complications such as dehydration, circulatory shock, gastric perforation, bacterial septicemia, and death.
+Dogs with volvulus are unable to belch or vomit and will ultimately experience other complications such as dehydration, circulatory shock, gastric perforation, bacterial septicemia, or death.

 Bloat can easily be prevented when the pet owner is knowledgeable and prepared.
 To prevent this condition, meals should be fed multiple times per day, rather than one large meal.
 Feed low-fat meals, do not use raised food bowls, and do not allow rapid eating.
 Most importantly, be sure that the dog waits at least an hour after eating before exercising or getting into stressful situations.